MarieHughes93/dnd/README.md

 # README
 # DnDSocial

 Are you a dnd player or master?
-Create an account, create your characters and joing campaigns.
-Create campaign to be a dugeon master.
-Join in a community of like minded indiviuals.
+Create an account, create your characters and join campaigns.
+Create a campaign to be a dungeon master.
+Join in a community of like minded individuals.

 ## Getting Started